-Jesus' enemies wanted to make sure that there was nothing that would indicate Jesus had risen from the dead.
+Jesus' enemies wanted to make sure that there was nothing that would allow people to think that Jesus had risen from the dead.
 They may have suspected that Jesus really could rise from the dead.
 After all, he had unmistakably brought Lazarus back to life after being dead for four days.

-You heard in our gospel lesson that" the chief priests and the Pharisees went to Pilate.
-"Sir," they said, "we remember that while he was still alive that deceiver said, 'After three days I will rise again.'
+You heard in our gospel lesson that "the chief priests and the Pharisees went to Pilate.
+'Sir,' they said, 'we remember that while he was still alive that deceiver said, "After three days I will rise again."
 So give the order for the tomb to be made secure until the third day.
 Otherwise, his disciples may come and steal the body and tell the people that he has been raised from the dead.
-This last deception will be worse than the first."
-"Take a guard," Pilate answered.
-"Go, make the tomb as secure as you know how."
+This last deception will be worse than the first.'
+'Take a guard,' Pilate answered.
+'Go, make the tomb as secure as you know how.'
 So they went and made the tomb secure by putting a seal on the stone and posting the guard."
 (Matthew 27:62-66)

 Now, on the third day, the soldiers who were supposed to guard the tomb knew what had happened.
 When "There was a violent earthquake, for an angel of the Lord came down from heaven and, going to the tomb, rolled back the stone and sat on it" Matthew tells us "The guards were so afraid of him that they shook and became like dead men."
 (Matt.
-28:2, 4)
+28:2, 4) Then the grave was empty.